Yes.

 Octavia...

-Somehow it makes us feel better about ourselves in America--an America that hasn't always been kind.
+Somehow, it makes us feel better, and gives us a glimmer of hope in America--an America that hasn't always been kind or fair.

 Should we just be glad for the nod?